 Direct: 972-941-4453

-Florida HOA Urged to End Antisemitic Actions Against Jewish Rabbi and Boca Raton Chabad
+Florida HOA Sued Over Antisemitic Actions Against Jewish Rabbi and Boca Raton Chabad

 Orthodox Jewish community faces relentless vandalism, discrimination, and unlawful treatment from HOA and surrounding homeowners.

-Boca Raton, FL—Today attorneys from First Liberty Institute and Jones Day sent a letter to the Loggers’ Run Homeowners Association in Boca Raton, FL calling for it to end all illegal, discriminatory, and antisemitic actions against Rabbi Naftaly Hertzel and his wife Henya.
+Boca Raton, FL—Today attorneys from First Liberty Institute and Jones Day filed a federal lawsuit against Loggers’ Run Association, a homeowners’ association, and its management company in Boca Raton, FL calling for it to end all illegal, discriminatory, and antisemitic actions against Rabbi Naftaly Hertzel and his wife Henya.
 Since 2015 the Hertzels and the Chabad community, who reside in the HOA area, have been denied the same rights allowed for all residents and groups within the community and have been the victims of discrimination and constant harassment.

 The Loggers’ Run HOA has repeatedly singled out the Hertzels for selective rule enforcement while ignoring violations by other residents.
-The HOA board told the Hertzels on one occasion that they “didn’t want Jews” in Loggers’ Run and the HOA manager told them that they “should have ended them [the Jews]” back in Nazi time period.
-Vandals have knocked down religious symbols, spray-painted buildings, broken windows, flew drones over their home and screamed antisemitic slurs outside their home while meetings were being conducted.
+The HOA board told the Hertzels on one occasion that they “didn’t want Jews” in Loggers’ Run and the HOA assistant manager told them that they “should have ended your kind in the 1930s.”
+Vandals have knocked down religious symbols, spray-painted buildings, broken windows, and screamed antisemitic slurs outside their worship space while meetings were being conducted.
+The suit alleges that the HOA board and its management company ignored its own rules to deny Jewish residents a seat on the HOA board.

 ###